 Where to Stay?

 You’re going to want someplace comfy and conveniently located to rest your head while you’re enjoying your 24 hours in Milwaukee.
 That’s why I recommend Knickerbocker on the Lake!
-It’s very affordable, the rooms and clean and comfy, and it’s a convenient walk away from lovely Lake Michigan!
+It’s very affordable, the rooms are clean and comfy, and it’s a convenient walk away from lovely Lake Michigan!

 24 Hours in Milwaukee